GHOST-Aram/db-populator/README.md

 npm install mongoose
 ```

-The we define the `Todo` model as follows.
+Then we define the `Todo` model as follows.

 ```
 import { Model, Schema, model } from "mongoose"